Equity is not always the answer – TechCrunch

 - And finally, the E-Trade sale to Morgan Stanley, and what it might mean for Robinhood’s valuation.
 As Danny points out, the startup has found a good business in selling the order flow of its customers.
 Alex weighed in that the company has more revenue scaling to do before it grows into its last private valuation.
 So long as the market stays good, however, Robinhood is probably in good shape.

 Equity is nearly three years old, and we have some neat stuff coming up that you haven’t heard about yet.
-Stay tuned, and thank you for sticking with for so long.
+Stay tuned, and thank you for sticking with us for so long.

 Equity drops every Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.